Ahhhh what was it like being in Black in Spain? I thought you’d never ask.

-Being Black in Spain had its ups and downs.
-Living in the south, then moving to the north, provided me with two opportunities to understand how.
-I am not here to disparage the entire country.
-I want to share some lessons and experiences.
+Being Black in Spain had its ups and downs – and obviously I liked it enough to go back twice!
+But living in the south then moving to the north provided me with two opportunities to understand some differences within the country itself.
+I am not here to disparage Spain, but I want to share some lessons and experiences.
 So, here are some things for Black travelers to be aware of in Spain.

 Black Travel in Spain Tips

 Blackface is still very common in Spain

 During my time in both Granada and Logroño, I witnessed blackface.
 Coming from the U.S., I had seen it before so the sight of it was not new.
 However, its prevalence caught me off guard.

 Blackface came up during Spain’s Three Kings parade and celebrations.
 It was on commercials, in-school celebrations of the holiday, etc. Asking some Spaniards about it, many did not understand its implications.
 A few did, but still based on their response to it, it was not a pressing issue to change for them.